JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_4.md

 end
 ```

-A new part is the second `Action` which takes in a function and `subactions` as a keyword argument this time.
+A new component introduced in this tutorial is shown in the second `Action`.

-If you're wondering where the `frames` are specified:
+It is the kwarg `subactions` followed by the object `SubAction`.
+A `SubAction` is invoked when you want to apply an additional action or provide an additional functionality to the original `Action`.
+Although one could use standard an `Action` to achieve the same functionality, `subactions` provide a much easier and more organized method that also improves readability.

-- You can leave the frames blank as here and then the frames from the previous action are used.
+> **NOTE:** For an `Action` you can leave the frames arg blank.
+> The frames from the previous action are used.

-The `subactions` keyword uses a list of [`SubAction`](@ref) structs which are defined in a similar fashion with `frames` and a function but are in some sense simpler than the `Action`.
+The `subactions` keyword uses a list of [`SubAction`](@ref) structs which are defined in a similar fashion as `Action` with `frames` and a `function` but are in some sense simpler than the `Action`.

 A function of a `SubAction` is normally either [`appear`](@ref) or [`disappear`](@ref) at the moment or one of two transformations: [`Translation`](@ref) and [`Rotation`](@ref).

 In theory you can define your own but that is way outside of this tutorial.

+**Let's summarize the functionality:**

+With the invocation of `SubAction` in the `face` function, the `javis` function can be broken down as follows:
+- We define our set, the background, for the animation using a `BackgroundAction`.
+- Using the `title` function, we invoke an `Action` and then provide a `SubAction`.
-For the title we want that the text appears in the first 5 frames of the action.
-More precisely we let it fade in.
+  - The `SubAction` utilizes the `Javis.jl` provided function, `appear` to cause the title to slowly appear in the first 5 frames of the `Action`.

-## The upper part of the head
+## The Upper Part of the Head

 Let's continue with a bit more before we draw part of the mascot.